YinJC/uk-tex-faq/FAQ-askquestion.md

----
-layout: page
-title: How to ask a question
+# How to ask a question
----

 You want help from the community at large; you've decided where you're going to [ask your question](./FAQ-gethelp.html), but how do you